STEM in Action: Start With Prepared Leaders, Teachers and Engaged Students

 iPad is a trademark of Apple, Inc., registered in the U.S. and other countries.

 Registration for this summit is closed, as we have reached maximum capacity.
 However, if you wish to participate, please contact Wendy Peel at firstname.lastname@example.org to be placed on the waiting list.

-Join us for a high-level discussion about navigating the shifts in Texas education.
-During the summit, we will address challenges and solutions for implementing new technology and STEM initiatives, supporting teacher development and preparing for changes taking shape in the classroom with the TEKS and STAAR® testing requirements for mathematics.
-A networking breakfast and luncheon are included.
+Join us for a high-level discussion about STEM in Action, legislative updates and school finance in Texas.
+During the summit, we will discuss supporting teacher development and preparing for changes taking shape in the classroom around technology and STEM initiatives, including computer science, CTE and coding.